thenewdarling/CurseOfStrahd/Player Creations/Jeremiah Lore/Jeremiah Backstory.md

 My mother needs to be buried Sister.
 Do you have a family grave in this town?
 No, we're.. well, she's from across the sea.
-I'm sorry, temple town has reservations on all its graves, we cannot bury anyone else.
+I'm sorry, [[Temple Town]] has reservations on all its graves, we cannot bury anyone else.
 Please, she always talked of her love for the Thunder god, surely he would want her buried in his shadow?
 Talos is no mere god of Thunder.
 If you knew that then you would know that the Storm Lord's shadow stretches everywhere.
 Good day boy, I must attend to my congregation.